costajob/costajob.github.io/_posts/coding/2018-06-21-duplo-blocks.md

 While the benefits of this is obviously clear (at least for a consultancy), it is a concept i always struggled with as a programmer: you do not need a Java developer (if a developer at all), to deploy a working Mule instance, you just need a product expert.

-I'd like experts start considering that Duplo blocks are indeed build on smaller ones: the awareness you have much more freedom by using with micro-blocks is liberating, but at the same time leave you on your own technical skills.
+I'd like experts start considering that Duplo blocks are indeed build on smaller ones: this awareness is quite liberating, although leave you hungry for more.

 At the end, this is what programming is all about.